oscailte-mc/discipline/proposal.md

 **Placeholder API** :: Expose Expiry, reasons, etc for warnings that way things such as featherboard could display punishments.
 Internal Placeholders will be available for use on Velocity.
 **PLAN** :: Allow punishments to be viewable on Plan, as well as have some PLAN metrics available on our web panel, if present

+## Cross-server considerations

+There could be a usecase in which having a ban *not* be universal across all servers in a network, in such a situation a method to identify the desired servers that the user is banned on should be added, if the field is blank it should be assumed they are banned everywhere.